KhoshfekrMH/brainy-news/README.md

 ---

 ### 🌟 **Project Description**
-**Brainy News** is a modern and responsive news application built with React and Material-UI.
+**Brainy News** is a modern and responsive news application built with React and Material-UI with Node and Express backend(MERN).
 It allows users to explore news summaries, view detailed articles, and stay updated with highlighted banners.

 ---